VJAI/Story_For_Next_Movie/The_Mask_Man.md

 The neighbhour apartment guy said.
 Victor got little concerned and went back to his apartment.

 Weeks passed.
 Victor and Martin collected some information from the old lady.
 Unfortuntaely she has a poor eye sight.
 They noted whatever she said and came up with a rough photo.
 They asked the neighbhours and the lab employees.
 No body knows much about.
 He is a loner and a man of few words.
-They already got the information of the people who missed their blood samples, including him.
+They already got the information of the people who missed their blood samples and there are more to put them under watch.
 He has to yet get the info of the potentially matching samples.
-He asked Martin ***

 Victor and Martin are in the car.
 Victor started to wonder the Mask Man would be doing now.
 Setting the trap for the next prey.
 From the latest turn over of the investigation he got more info about how he kidnapped.
 He used the social sites as the tools to get close with them.
 They haven't got anything useful from his fake account and they blocked them as well.